Sajad Haider

-Born in the Punjab Province, his family later moved to Balochistan, where Haider grew up alongside Akbar Bugti.
+Born in Sargodha, Haider and his family later moved to Balochistan, where he grew up alongside Akbar Bugti.
 By 1953, he graduated from the RPAF College, commissioned into the Royal Pakistan Air Force, and completed his Fighter Conversion Course on the Tempest at Mauripur, coming in second place behind Sarfraz Rafiqui.
 In 1954, he flew in aerial operations against the Faqir of Ipi.
 Shortly after, he joined the No. 11 Sqn, the RPAF's first jet unit.
-Excelling in air combat, he trained on the F-86 Sabre in the United States and later joined the PAF Falcons aerobatic team, which set a world record with a 16-aircraft formation loop in 1958.
+Recognised for his performance in air combat, he trained on the F-86 Sabre in the United States and later joined the PAF Falcons aerobatic team, which set a world record with a 16-aircraft formation loop in 1958.

 As Squadron Leader of No. 19 Sqn, he gained fame for leading a devastating blitzkrieg attack on the Pathankot airbase during the Indo-Pakistani war of 1965, where he destroyed four Indian aircraft on the ground, 11 tanks, and damaged another three.
 His formation accounted for the destruction of 13 enemy aircraft, including two MiG-21s.
 The following day, he led another formation attack on Srinagar Air Force Station, where they destroyed three more aircraft.

 A career rife with events that included false accusations, Haider, along with 13 other PAF officers, was falsely accused of treason and mutiny in a supposed coup against then President Zulfikar Ali Bhutto in 1973.
 This accusation, devised by Air Chief Zafar Chaudhry, his deputy Saeedullah Khan, and third in command, Khaqan Abbasi, was later revealed to be completely baseless.
 Consequently, Haider and some officers were exonerated while Chaudhry and Khan were fired.